-To make the pudding, combine flour and salt in a medium-sized saucepan and whisk or stir until combined.
+To make the pudding, combine flour, sugar, and salt in a medium-sized saucepan and whisk or stir until combined.
 Next, add the milk slowly and whisk to combine.
 Because you’ve already stirred the flour, sugar and salt together, there won’t be any weird lumps.

 Once all the ingredients are nicely combined, place the pan on the stove and heat over medium-high heat, whisking constantly, until the mixture thickens and comes to a boil.
 Once the first bubbles start to appear, turn the heat down to low and get yourself a rubber spatula.
 Cook the pudding for 2 minutes, stirring constantly and scraping the sides and bottom of the pan as you go to keep the pudding from burning.
 After 2 minutes, remove the pan from the heat and stir for another minute to knock some of the heat out of the pudding.

 Scrape the pudding onto a nice clean plate, press plastic wrap directly against the surface of the pudding to keep a skin from forming, and let it cool to room temperature.
 Oh, and take the butter out of the fridge to let it come to room temperature, too!

 As you can see, this pudding is a lot thicker than the pudding for my original flour buttercream.
 Sugar has a lot of water in it, see, and as I cut back on the sugar but not the flour, we’re working with a slightly different flour/liquid ratio here.

 After it has cooled to room temperature, this pudding should be so thick that it holds its shape on the spoon, and it shouldn’t feel sticky when you touch it with your finger.